reddote/UNet-Based-Pupil-Tracker-Model/README.md

 * Segmentation masks (ground truth) must be stored in the `segmentation/` folder.
 * Input image folders are inside `output_frames/`.
 * Test image predictions (visual output) will appear in `predict/`.

+## License
+This project is licensed under the GNU General Public License v3.0 (GNU GPLv3) License.